-Assistant Curator, Chinese Art
+Associate Curator, Chinese Art

-Ling-en Lu, Assistant Curator of Early Chinese Art, joined the Museum in 1999.
-Born in Taiwan, she holds a doctoral degree in Art History from the University of Kansas as well as a Master’s of Library Science from Indiana University.
+Ling-en Lu, Associate Curator of Early Chinese Art, joined the Museum in 1999.
+Born in Taiwan, she holds a doctoral degree in Art History from the University of Kansas as well as a Master's of Library Science from Indiana University.
 Ling-en has actively presented papers at Art History conferences and has published several articles on Chinese paintings.